 Direct sow cilantro seeds in one square, 4 inches apart or 9 per square foot.
 Cover seeds with 1⁄2-inch of soil and keep moist.
 Sow another round in the next square 3-weeks later, then the next 3-weeks after that, and then the next.
 Keep rotating and this will maintain a steady supply of fresh cilantro growing and ready for harvest for your salsa.

-By mid-summer you will have an abundance of fresh ingredients available from the salsa garden.
+By mid-summer you will have an abundance of fresh harvests from your salsa garden.
 With all the fresh ingredients on hand, it is easy to whip up a batch of salsa.
-This is my simple go to recipe: Fresh Salsa.
+Try these simple recipes (click on photos to go to the recipe pages):

 If you enjoy eating fresh salsa in the summer, growing a salsa garden will provide you with the fresh ingredients you need to whip up salsa at a moments notice.